Brent M. Jones - Connected Events Matter

 Lisa Genova: Author Feedback and New Book

-“Lisa Genova is an American author best known for writing contemporary fiction about people living with neurological disorders.
+“Lisa Genova is an American author best known for writing contemporary fiction about people with neurological disorders.
 For her critically acclaimed works, she has often been referred to as brain science’s Michael Crichton and fiction’s Oliver Sacks.
-Lisa made her debut in fiction writing with the publication of “Still Alice” in 2007, a novel that became an award-winning title and New York Times bestseller.
+Lisa debuted in fiction writing with the publication of “Still Alice” in 2007, a novel that became an award-winning title and New York Times bestseller.
 As for Lisa, she went to Bates College, where she graduated with a degree in Biopsychology and was valedictorian.
 She would later get her Neuroscience Ph.D. from Harvard University.
 Genova has earned her place in contemporary fiction by writing narratives inspired by the human spirit and neuroscience.
-Her novels are typically themed on neurological disorders and diseases and the people living with them that are often misunderstood, feared, or ignored by the public.
+Her novels are typically themed on neurological disorders, diseases, and the people living with them, which the public often misunderstands, fears, or ignores.
 Through her novels, Genova is determined to describe with accuracy and passion the journey of persons afflicted by neurological disorders to demystify, educate, and inspire scientific research and support for care.
-Among the diseases, she has written about include ALS, Huntington’s disease, autism, traumatic brain injury, and Alzheimer’s disease.”’
+Among the diseases she has written about include ALS, Huntington’s disease, autism, traumatic brain injury, and Alzheimer’s disease.”’

 It is gratifying when an author responds to many posts promoting this site’s book review and favorite author sections.
 (See copies of short comments from authors below)

-Lisa Genova's newest book is "Every Note Played" This site's review and social media comments about that book suggested that this may be her best book yet.* Lisa responded by retweeting the tweet with a like and, then, a separate thank you.
+Lisa Genova's newest book is "Every Note Played."
+This site's review and social media comments about it suggested that it may be her best book yet.* Lisa responded by retweeting the tweet with a like and a separate thank you.

 Lisa’s Best Book Yet may have been stated too soon on this website.
 I just ordered her new book, Remember.